Give your dish a sound. TasteTune transforms flavors into music.

-Do you all know about ‘Ota ‘ika?
+Do you know ‘Ota ‘ika?

 It is classified as a marinated salad dish that includes marinated raw fish and vegetables.